-- Remind your students that participating in a group discussion can be a little scary at times because you are sharing your ideas and others might not agree with them.
-Tell them that it's okay not to agree with others, but they need to disagree in a respectful way and not put each other down or criticize each other's opinions.
-Suggest that you work together as a class to create a set of guidelines that everyone will agree to follow.
-Having these guidelines will not only lead to great discussions but will ensure everyone feels comfortable sharing. - 2.
-If your students have individual dry erase boards, ask each student to write one rule they think everyone should follow in a discussion.
-Ask them to write the rules in a positive manner, such as "Take turns speaking," or "Wait your turn to speak," instead of "Don't interrupt."
-After everyone has written a rule, ask students to hold up their boards and share them one at a time.
-Tell the class you want to keep the list to about 4 or 5 of the most important rules, so try to combine them and reword as needed to end up with a manageable list. - 3.
-After you've narrowed the list to the most important rules, have students copy them into a journal or onto one of the two Discussion Guidelines pages in this packet.
-Ask students to sign their names to their own copies and keep them in a safe place. - 4.
-Wrap up the lesson by providing time for small group discussions so students can practice these skills.
+- Remind your students that participating in a group can be a little scary at times because you are spann and others might not agree with them.
+Tell them t not to agree with others, but they need to respectful way and not put each other other's opinions.
+Suggest that work to other's opinions.
+Suggest that the wild opether as a class to create a set of guideline that of which opether as a class to create a set of guideline that of which of the will agree to follow. but will ensure everyo - the feet comfortable sharing.
+Individual dry erase boards, ask each rule they think everyone should follow in a m to write the rules in a positive manner, such - turns speaking," or "Wait your turn to speak," instead interrupt."
+After everyone has written a rule, ask udents to hold up their boards and share them one at a time. the class you want to keep the list to about 4 or 5 of the most important rules, so try to combine them and reword as neede to end up with a manageable list. - After you've narrowed the list to the most important rules, have students copy them into a journal or onto one of the two Discussion Guidelines pages in this packet.
+Ask students to sign their names to - their own copies and keep them in a safe place.

+4. Wrap up the lesson by providing time for small group discussions so students can practice these skills.
 Assign an easy topic to talk about, such as, "What's your favorite book and why do you like it?"
 This will give students a chance to practice their discussion skills in a relaxed way.
 You will dig deeper into how to foster a really effective discussion in the next activity, but for now it's fine to keep the topic simple to allow students to practice engaging in a discussion and following established guidelines.